BEST UK Cruise Deals (2024 + 2025): Cheap & Discount Cruises to UK - Cruise Critic

 Cruise Critic can help you find affordable cruise deals to UK.
 Choose from the best cruise deals and specials for UK cruises.
 Save up to 71% on last minute UK cruises.
 For the best cruise deals, it’s best to book far in advance of your trip.
 Popular time cruise deals are released is during wave season (January - March).

-Popular UK cruises often sail to Oslo, Adelaide, Broome, Albany (Australia) and Exmouth during their cruise itinerary.
+Popular UK cruises often sail to Antwerp, Adelaide, Broome, Bali and Albany (Australia) during their cruise itinerary.
 UK cruises could leave from Fort Lauderdale, Lisbon, Southampton, Reykjavik and London.
-Most commonly, UK cruises sail for 10-14 Days days.
+Most commonly, UK cruises sail for 3-5 Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.